snimu/blog/contents/the-perfect-vlm/article.md

   - That's great for creating the next image
   - It's great for creating the next scale of the same image
   - And it's great for other downstream tasks like thinking about the image
-- For the same reason, the model can make use of the high-quality representation in the hidden states
-- Similarly, we use the same mask-tokens for image-generation as for image-understanding, just more of them.
+- Because it uses the image-understanding-encoder, the model can make use of the high-quality representation in the hidden states.
+We use the same mask-tokens for image-generation as for image-understanding, just more of them.
 This means that everytime we train the model on image-understanding, we also train it to handle mask tokens
 - This method of generation allows us to use a bidirectional mask, which should be superior to a causal mask not just in understanding the image at the previous scale, but also at generating good representations at the current scale.
 It also means that we can generate the hidden states for the entire image at once (for a single scale), instead of token-by-token, and then just use a cheap diffusion model for a few steps on top
 - Multi-scale prediction seems to work very well.
 GPT-4o probably uses it, for example
 - Diffusion works really well for image-generation, especially when it comes to aesthetics.
 I've seen some speculation that GPT-4o uses it, too